 - Install the 5th wheel plate onto the adapter with the attaching pin (1).
-Secure the attaching pin with the linchpin (2). - 5.
-Remove the king pin locking pin (3) from the 5th wheel plate and position the recovery vehicle in front of the casualty vehicle and in-line with the king pin of the casualty vehicle. - 6.
+Secure the attaching pin with the linchpin (2). - Remove the king pin locking pin (3) from the 5th wheel plate and position the recovery vehicle in front of the casualty vehicle and in-line with the king pin of the casualty vehicle. - 6.
 Extend the underlift boom and 5th wheel attachment up to the king pin of the casualty vehicle.

-- 7. Engage the 5th wheel plate with the king pin.
-Install the king pin locking pin (1) and linchpin (2). - 8.
-Connect the air lines from the recovery vehicle to the casualty trailer to release the trailer brakes. - 9.
+- Engage the 5th wheel plate with the king pin.
+Install the king pin locking pin (1) and linchpin (2). - Connect the air lines from the recovery vehicle to the casualty trailer to release the trailer brakes. - 9.
 Attach the safety chains. - 10.
-Raise the trailer jack stands.
+Raise the trailer jack stands. - 11.
+Review Operator's Pre-Transport Checklist before each tow.